 Timing counts for a lot

-there is reason maintenance is done on a schedule.
+There is a reason maintenance is done on a schedule.
 For best results, stick to this schedule.
 Write it in your calendar or leave yourself a note because forgetting once usually causes a domino effect.

 Now you know what to look out for in the best exhaust system for Silverado 1500 trucks.
-From good materials to side verses rear, there are a lot of things to consider.
+From good materials to side versus rear, there are a lot of things to consider.

 That said, there are tonnes of great options available.
 Your truck deserves the best care, so be sure to keep up with maintenance and treat it to the ideal exhaust system.